shan-guru/sam-setup/README.md

 # - .gitignore
 #
 # All scripts are automatically made executable - no chmod needed!
+# Dependencies are automatically installed and services are started!
 ```

 **Option 2: Manual Setup**